IBatsios/seleniumhq.github.io/docs_source_files/content/introduction/types_of_testing.en.md

 This type of testing is done to determine if a feature or system functions properly without issues.
-It checks the system at different levels to ensure that all scenarios are covered and that the system does _what's_ supposed to do.
+It checks the system at different levels to ensure that all scenarios are covered and that the system does _what it's_ supposed to do.
 It's a verification activity that answers the question:
 >Are we building the product **_right?_**.